-- 1. Turn off the computer and remove the battery pack. - 2.
-Disconnect the AC adapter. - 3.
-Use a soft, moist cloth.
+- 1. Turn off the computer.

+- 2. Use a soft, moist cloth.
 Do not use liquid or aerosol cleaners.
 If either of the following occurs:

-- · The computer has been dropped or the body has been damaged; - The computer does not operate normally
+- The computer has been dropped or the body has been damaged;

+- The computer does not operate normally

-Please refer to "Frequently asked questions" on page 82.
+See Frequently asked questions on page 62.